dfarrell07/wcbench/README.md

 #### Usage Details: loop_wcbench.sh

 The `loop_wcbench.sh` script is a fairly simple wrapper around `wcbench.sh` ("I hear you like wrappers, so I wrapped your wrapper in a wrapper").
-Its reason for existing is to enable long series of repeated WCBench runs for given number of times.
+Its reason for existing is to enable long series of repeated WCBench runs.
 As described in the [WCBench Results](https://github.com/dfarrell07/cbench_regression#wcbench-results) section, these results will be stored in a CSV file and can be analyzed with `stats.py`, as described in the [Usage Details: stats.py](https://github.com/dfarrell07/cbench_regression#usage-details-statspy) section.
 Doing many WCBench runs allows trends over time to be observed (like decreasing perf or increasing RAM).
 More results can also yield more representative stats.

 In more detail, the `loop_wcbench.sh` script supports:

-* Repeatedly running WCBench against ODL without restarting ODL between runs.
+* Running WCBench against ODL a given number of times, without restarting ODL between runs.
 This test revealed the perf degradation over time described in [bug 1395](https://bugs.opendaylight.org/show_bug.cgi?id=1395).
-* Repeatedly running WCBench against ODL, restarting ODL between runs.
+* Running WCBench against ODL a given number of times, restarting ODL between runs.
 This acted as a control when finding [bug 1395](https://bugs.opendaylight.org/show_bug.cgi?id=1395), as restarting ODL between runs mitigated perf decreases.
 * Pass run length info to WCBench, causing WCBench runs to last for the given number of minutes.
 Note that longer runs seem to result in lower standard deviation flows/sec results.
 * Pin ODL to a given number of processors.
 This is basically a thin hand-off to `wcbench.sh`.
 As mentioned above, pinning ODL allows it to be tested while the process is properly pegged.